NeuroTechX/learn.neurotechedu.com/pages/projects.md

 <div class="row">
 <div class="large-6 columns" markdown="1">
 The Emotiv Epoc is a 14 channel EEG which has a static form factor.
-This board is a good option for easy development and it only requires software experience.
-The major downside fo the Epoc is the cost and the fact that they charge you to get access to raw data.
+[More details here.](/headsets/)
 </div>

 <div class="large-6 columns" markdown="1">